soumende1/CarND-MPC-Project/README.md

-# CarND-Controls-MPC-P5
+# CarND-MPC-Project-P5
-Self-Driving Car Engineer Nanodegree Program
+Udacity Self-Driving Car Nanodegree - Model Predictive Control (MPC) Project

----
-## Overview
+# Overview

-This project implements a Model Predictive Controller(MPC) to control a car in Udacity's simulator(it could be downloaded here).
-The simulator sends car telemetry information (the data specifications are here) to the MPC using WebSocket and it receives the steering angle and throttle.
-The MPC uses the uWebSockets WebSocket implementation to handle this communication.
-Udacity provides a seed project to start from on this project (here).
+This project implements a [Model Predictive Controller(MPC)](https://en.wikipedia.org/wiki/Model_predictive_control) to control a car in Udacity's simulator([it could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)).
+The simulator sends car telemetry information (the data specifications are [here](./DATA.md)) to the MPC using [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and it receives the steering angle and throttle.
+The MPC uses the [uWebSockets](https://github.com/uNetworking/uWebSockets) WebSocket implementation to handle this communication.
+Udacity provides a seed project to start from on this project ([here](https://github.com/udacity/CarND-MPC-Project)).

 ## Dependencies